Cox Laboratory of Integrative Evolutionary Biology

 Leah Bakewell, PhD student

 Leah is interested in the physiological ecology of ectothermic vertebrates.
 Originally from the midwest, Leah got her undergraduate degree from Eastern Michigan University.
 She joins the lab from Sul Ross State University where she got her M.S. studying the impacts of temperature on red spotted toad immune systems.
+For her dissertation, Leah is studying how rapid environmental change impacts immune function and parasite dynamics in our experimental island system in Panama.

 Picture